dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 But before going explaining its the workflow let's answer few questions:

 * Who is going to call the scheduler?
-This is a design choice but usually what we expect is to have it called periodically.
+This is a design choice but usually a timer is the most common reason for a scheduler tick, but you can also reschedule anytime code enters the kernel.
+If code performs a blocking system call, you might want to reschedule until that call can complete (waiting on the network to send some data for example).
 * What is a task?
 This concept will be described in more detail on the next chapter, but generally speaking a task is a data structure that reperesent an application running, and threads,if implemented, are portion of tasks that can run concurrently.
 * How long a task is supposed to run before being replaced?
 That is another design choice that depends on different factors (for example algorithm used, personal choice, it can be even customized by the user), but usually the minimum is the time between one timer interrupt and the next other.
 The act of interrupting an executing task with the intention of resuming it later is called *preemption*
 * Are there cases where the task is not finished yet, but it is unavailable to run at the moment?
 Yes, and it will be discussed later, and the scheduler must be aware of that.